The University of Massachusetts Chan Medical School

 Overview

 Thank you for your interest.
-As part of an integrated, multi-level training program, the University of Massachusetts Chan Medical School (UMass Chan) and Worcester Recovery Center and Hospital (WRCH) are pleased to offer an advanced practicum in clinical psychology focused on intervention, assessment, and professional development in working with adults with serious and persistent mental illness.
+As part of an integrated, multi-level training program, the University of Massachusetts Chan Medical School (UMass Chan) and Worcester Recovery Center and Hospital (WRCH) are pleased to offer an advanced practicum in clinical psychology focused on intervention, assessment, and professional development in working with adults with serious and persistent mental illness and adolescents with complex psychiatric and psychosocial issues.

 Clinical training occurs at WRCH, a large, urban, state psychiatric facility for adult and adolescent patients located in a developing biotechnology park and on the site of the former Worcester State Hospital.
-The advanced practicum will offer four part-time positions.
-Trainees will be expected to be onsite 20 hours per week over a 10-month period between July and May.
-Trainees will also receive a $4,000 stipend.
+The advanced practicum will offer one adolescent and three adult part-time positions.
+Trainees will be expected to be onsite 24 hours per week over a 10-month period between July and May and will receive a $4,000 stipend.

 Applicants must be in good academic standing in a doctoral program in psychology or counseling and be in at least their third year of clinical training.
 Preference will be given to applicants interested in supporting marginalized individuals, pursuing careers in the public sector, and with some experience working in inpatient settings, but all interested are encouraged to apply.
 Our program follows the guidelines of the Massachusetts Practicum Training Collaborative (PTC).
-Offer notifications will be made on the date selected by the PTC, to be determined and updated when available.
+Offer notifications will be made on the date selected by the PTC (02/09/2026).

 Additional important information for applicants: